What are analytical skills?

 Analytical skills help you find trends and patterns, make accurate business predictions, and come up with creative solutions to problems.

-Here are six examples of key analytical skills to improve and advance your career:
+Here are eight examples of key analytical skills to improve and advance your career:

 Critical thinking skills allow you to think clearly and rationally by understanding the logical connection between ideas.
 It’s a soft skill that involves analyzing all the evidence at your disposal to come to a conclusion.